 In accordance with state and federal law Hilldale High School does offer on-line courses for students.
-Information for enrollment in on-line courses may be obtained through the counselors' offices.
+Information for enrollment in on-line courses may be obtained through the High School Principals office.

 HARASSMENT, INTIMIDATION, BULLYING AND THREATENING BEHAVIOR BY STUDENTS